alleaffengaffen/tevbox/README.md

 Some things to improve:
 - [ ] Finish configuring the instance (currently it's a blank instance, some tools would be cool)
 - [ ] Imform the user about the running instance using a cronjob that executes a curl against Telegram's API
+- [ ] Note: an update to the cloud_init file won't do anything since recreation of the tailnet_key is currently not properly handled (https://github.com/tailscale/terraform-provider-tailscale/issues/144)